Manimaranbalaji/Linear-Block-Code/README.md

 # Linear-Block-Code
 ## Aim:
-To Perform linear Block code operation for the given input
+To encode and decode data using Linear Block Codes and analyze the error detection and correction capability.
 ## Tools Required:
 Python IDE with Numpy and Scipy
 ## Program: